West Virginia PROMISE Scholarship

 for West Virginia residents.
 Students who achieve certain academic

-goals are eligible to receive funds to help pay for college.
+requirements are eligible to receive funds to help pay for college.

 Eligible high school graduates will receive annual awards up to